Tyre: Classification and Nomenclature

 175: Nominal section width in mm

-R: Denotes the construction of tire which is Radial in this case
+R: Denotes the construction of the tire, which is Radial in this case

 14: Rim code or rim diameter in inches

-In addition, some manufacturers also specify speed and load rating of tyres in the nomenclature.
-Based on these parameters, one can determine the maximum speed and load which a tire can withstand.
-Buyers can easily decode these terms from manufacturer's catalogue or from the charts available in any standard reference manual.
-In recent period lots of futuristic tyres are designed, here is one of them by Goodyear called Goodyear eagle 360 .
+In addition, some manufacturers also specify the speed and load rating of tyres in the nomenclature.
+Based on these parameters, one can determine the maximum speed and load that a tire can withstand.
+Buyers can easily decode these terms from the manufacturer’s catalog or the charts available in any standard reference manual.
+In recent period lots of futuristic tyres have been designed, here is one of them by Goodyear called Goodyear eagle 360

 Bridgestone, Goodyear, Pirelli, MRF, and Apollo are some of the famous tyre manufacturers in the world.